EliTheCoder/spatium-server-spec/README.md

 # spatium-server-spec
-The specification for the spatium server
+The specification for the spatium server version 1.1

 ## Format
 Data payloads will be sent as serialized JSON objects.